vlmaslennikov/mysql-phpmyadmin/README.md

 # Mysql & Phpmyadmin installer

-Bash script for installing mysql & phpmyadmin (optional) only for Debian 11
+Bash script for installing mysql and/or phpmyadmin only for Debian 11

 ## 1. Requirements
 1)